DaveCaulfield/hangman/README.md

  ## invalid input

   - If a user enters invalid input a corresponding feedback message is displayed.
-  - Example if a user enters multiple characters as input then a message is returned clearly explaining what the issue is.
+  - If a user enters multiple characters as input then a customised message is returned clearly explaining what the issue is.

   ![invalid input](docs/readme-images/invalid-input.png)

-  - Example if a user enters n  on-alpha characters as input then a mesage is returned clearly explaining what the issue is.
+  - If a user enters non-alpha characters as input then a customised message is returned clearly explaining what the issue is.

   ![invalid input](docs/readme-images/invalid-input-no.png)